Comanchero Motorcycle Club: Perth chapter

 The Comancheros established a single Western Australian chapter in 2010 which is located on Wellman Street, Northbridge, at the Fitness and Fight Centre.

 The Comanchero expansion into Western Australia was delayed by the 2010 arrest of Steve Milenkovski who was about to be patched as the Perth's Chapter president when he was arrested in the culmination of Operation Baystone.
 Operation Baystone resulted in Milenkovski, Yavuz Ozan, Hao Bi, and Mark Vick Kitos being charged with various drug offences.
 The operation seized 7.5 kilograms of methylamphetamine brought to Western Australia from New South Wales.

 In August 2012 Milenkovski was found guilty of two counts of Possess a Prohibited Drug with Intent to Sell or Supply after a 9-week Perth District Court trial and sentenced to 17 years jail as the "king pin".
 Two of his co-accused, were convicted of one charge each of attempted possession including David Tanevski who was sentenced to eight years' jail.
 Hao Bi, who was alleged to have been the courier was acquitted.

-In May 2014 eight men including two patched members of the Comanchero were charged for allegedly extorting businesses in Northbridge.
+In May 2014 eight men including two patched members of the Comanchero were charged for allegedly extorting businesses in Northbridge, Western Australia.

 Other chapters

 Popular criminal Vince Focarelli was kicked out of the Hells Angels.
 He then joined other clubs including the Comancheros, and set up his own club.
 He left the Comancheros later.
-Him and his son Giovanni were shot at by unknown assailants in 2012.
+He and his son Giovanni were shot at by unknown assailants in 2012.
 Vince was sent to the Royal Adelaide Hospital and his son died.
-He has refused to name any suspects even though this was not the first time he was targeted.
-While Vince was in hospital, he was visited by friends who are Finks members.
+He refused to name any suspects even though this was not the first time he was targeted.
+While Vince was in hospital, he was visited by friends who were Finks members.
 Some Finks members also visited the funeral of Giovanni.

+In July 2023, Alen Mordian, a senior Comanchero gang member, was shot dead by unknown persons.
+A few months later, a senior gang member and his sister were arrested, with drugs and weapons being seized.